timplourde/js-components/README.md

 ## Example 1: Callback in Constructor

-In this example, when constructing the ``editor`` object, we pass in a ``portfolioChangedCallback`` option which gets called whenever the portfolio changes.
+In this example, when constructing the ``editor`` object, we pass in an **optional** ``portfolioChangedCallback`` option which gets called whenever the portfolio changes.
 This is a simple technique and works well given the requirements.

 	$(document).ready(function () {